LappySheep/LSCRPL/inbuilt/README.txt

 LSCRPL; LS' Challenges (server) Reverse Polish Language.

 A slightly modified version of what is known as "reverse polish"; a stack based interpreter.
 Previously this was pseudocode.
-As of 07/09/18 22:22, a compiler was created.
+As of 07/09/18 22:22, an interpreter was created.

 Available: